OuiamT/From-Zero-To-Mastering-Python/Assignments of the 10 unit/README.md

-difinition dictionnery
+difinition dictionnery/
-how write it
+how write it/
-key: value
+key: value/
-caracteristique dict
+caracteristique dict/
-dict not use index but use key
+dict not use index but use key/ nestid dict/